Gibbs measures for contact Anosov flows are all exponentially mixing: Iteration procedure -- the role of the contact structure

 \bs

-To prove this we need the following lemma, whose proof is very similar to that of Lemma 14 in \cite{D} (and essentially the same as that of Lemma 6.10 proved in the Appendix in \cite{St4}).
+To prove this we need the following lemma, whose proof is very similar to that of Lemma 14 in \cite{D1} (and essentially the same as that of Lemma 6.10 in \cite{St5}).
+For completeness we prove it in Appendix I.

 \bs